alokkulkarni/awsTfElements/connect_nova_sonic_hybrid/nova_sonic_fulfillment_flow.md

 2.  **Dynamic Slot Elicitation**: If information is missing, the model naturally generates a follow-up question based on the tool definition, without needing a hardcoded dialogue flow.
 3.  **Tool Execution**: When the model has sufficient information, it pauses audio generation and emits a structured **Tool Use Event**.
 The Orchestrator Lambda executes this tool and returns the result.

+## Human Handover Protocol

+To ensure a seamless customer experience, the Voice Orchestrator implements a "Human in the Loop" protocol.

+1.  **Detection**: The Nova Sonic model is instructed via a System Prompt to detect when a user explicitly requests a human agent or when the conversation exceeds its capabilities.
+2.  **Signaling**: Instead of generating audio, the model outputs a special control tag: `[HANDOVER: DepartmentName]`.
+3.  **Orchestration**:
+    *   The Voice Lambda parses the stream for this tag.
+    *   It resolves the `DepartmentName` to a specific Amazon Connect Queue ARN using the `QUEUE_MAP` environment variable.
+    *   It returns a structured `transfer` action to the Amazon Connect instance.
+4.  **Execution**: Amazon Connect terminates the Lambda loop and transfers the contact to the specified queue.

 ## Process Flow Example: "I want to change my address"

 ### Scenario